 In the normal course of business, we are routinely subject to a variety of risks, as described in Item 1A.
-Risk Factors of this Annual Report on Form 10-K and in our other filings with the Securities and Exchange Commission.
+Risk Factors of this Annual Report and in our other filings with the Securities and Exchange Commission.
 For example, we are exposed to the risk that decreased real estate activity, which depends in part on the level of interest rates, may reduce our revenues.